HendrixLyu/contact-us-app/backend/README.md

     npm start
     ```

-3. The API will be running on `http://localhost:4000`.
+3. The Server will be running on `http://localhost:4000`.

 ## Endpoints